-The Klondike District Project is comprised of former individually named property areas including Lone Star, Bonanza, Dominion, Gold Run, Sulphur Creek, and Washington Creek.
-Following the acquisition of 1,125 quartz claims from Gimlex Enterprises Ltd. ("Gimlex") (see News Release dated August 8, 2016), all of the Company's quartz properties are contiguous and span the Klondike District, so the individual property names are not relevant.
-The table above reflects the combined district holdings, both quartz and placer, and is differentiated now by whether or not the claim holding is encumbered by a royalty payable.
+The Klondike District Project is comprised of 557 square kilometers of contiguous quartz claims which overlie and span the Klondike District, historically regarded as the region which has produced an estimated 20 million ounces of gold from surface alluvial creek gravels since 1896.
+The table above reflects the combined district holdings, both quartz and placer, and is differentiated by whether or not the claim holding is encumbered by a royalty payable.
 All of the quartz claims will remain in good standing at least until 2023 without further expenditure.

-Through systematic exploration from 2015 to the present, the Company has identified significant prospective areas by drilling at the Lone Star Zone, the Nugget Zone (including along the Nugget Fault), the Gold Run target, and the Gay Gulch target (along the Eldorado Fault).
+Through systematic exploration from 2015 to the present, the Company has identified significant prospective areas by drilling at the Lone Star Zone, the Nugget Zone (including along the Nugget Fault), the Gold Run target, the Gay Gulch target (along the Eldorado Fault), and the French Gulch target (along the Irish Fault).
+Nugget Zone, Gay Gulch and the Eldorado Fault are all in the northwest end of the Klondike District Property.
 Other areas have identified by prospecting and/or outlined by soils and geophysics, such as the Quartz Creek target area, need additional work to vector exploration and have yet to be drill tested.
+Exploration continues to affirm multiple local sources of bedrock gold mineralization which explain placer deposits exploited historically within the Klondike District.